MartinStokroos/pyevt/README.md

 `pip install --user pyevt` on managed computers.

 ## 3. Dependencies
-*pyevt* uses the *HIDAPI* python module to communicate over USB according the HID class.
+The *pyevt*-library uses the *HIDAPI* python module to communicate over USB according the HID class.
 ![https://pypi.org/project/hidapi/](https://pypi.org/project/hidapi/)

 - Linux

 In Linux (Ubuntu), permission for using EVT (HID) devices should be given by adding the next lines in a file, for example,  named: `99-evt-devices.rules` in `/etc/udev/rules.d`:

 ```